zingale/phy504/_sources/cxx-statements.rst.txt

 * to group statements that are part of another statement, as with an ``if`` or ``for`` loop.

-One thing to keep in mind with these blocks is *scope* -- this means whether we have access to the value held by an object.
+One thing to keep in mind with these blocks is *scope*---this means whether we have access to the value held by an object.

 A general rule is that we can access objects that are defined outside of our current scope.